Opuntia stricta

 See a table that compares/contrasts the differences and similarities between O. stricta and O. dillenii.

 Britton and Rose reported that this Opuntia is found along the Texas coast, and Weniger (1988) reported that the prickly pear may be found in Galveston Bay.
 The reports of the plants in Texas may have referred to O. anahuacensis because the authors have not observed O. stricta in Texas.
-It does occur along the coasts of Alabama, Mississippi, and Georgia and is often confused with O. dillenii.
+It does occur along the coasts of Gulf coasts of Alabama, Mississippi and Florida, and is often confused with O. dillenii.
 However, the two taxa are distinct and different.

 Danny Green reports: